-Each episode features Paul Laughlin interviewing one of today’s leaders, working in the field of Data, Analytics, Data Science or Customer Insight (plus some other leaders with experience of Working From Home).
-Most are senior “client-side” roles, within large organisations, so you get to hear the reality behind their job title & all the hype surrounding this area.
+Each episode features Paul Laughlin interviewing one of today’s leaders, working in the field of Data, Analytics, Data Science or Customer Insight.
+Most are senior “client-side” roles, within large organisations, so you get to hear the reality behind their job title & avoid the hype.

 My goal is to provide a real-world view from practitioner leaders.
 With practical takeaways each episode for everyone, from experienced leaders to those starting out in their data/analytics/data science career.